berkenbrack/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M03B Configure a retail product Lab.md

     Products by category**.
 In the Products by category list, select **Ultralight Superpacker Men's Backpack**.
 Note: this is the product name you created in Exercise 2, Task 2.
-You can use the filter box to search for it.
+You can use the filter box to search for it in the Product name.
 Select the link to go into the detail page.

 2. From the Action Pane, select **Release products.**